-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB - 226 Coporate Tax Other credits not included on the preceding lines Including, but not limited to, the credit for industrial investment in a exempt business that is in process of closing its operations in Puerto Rico, credit for contributions to former governors foundations and special credits granted as a result of an adjustment made by the Federal Internal Revenue Service or by means of a Closing Agreement (subject to the limitations established by the tax exemption grant, Closing Agreement or any pronouncement made by the Secretary of the Treasury).
-Act 109-2001 provides that every nvestor may claim a credit for industrial investment in an exempt business that is in process of closing its operations in Puerto Rico, equal to 50% of its eligible investment to be claimed in two installments: the first half in the year that the eligible investment was ade and the balance in subsequent years.
-Also, a credit equivalent to 100% of the amount contributed during the taxable year to former governors foundations is granted for its operating expenses and those expenses related to the purposes for which they were reated and/or those charitable contributions to a Depository of Files and Relics of Former Governors and First Ladies of Puerto Rico constituted according to the provisions of Act 290-2000 by itself or as a whole with public or private Higher Education entities, to pay for the construction, operation and all necessary expenses for the true fulfillment of the purpose of Act 290- 2000 and Act 302-2012.
-The tax credits to be granted cannot exceed \$1,000,000 in the aggregate, for any taxable year.
-Closing Agreetment, Act 109-2001 Schedule B Incentives, Recapture of Credit Claimed In Excess anda Tax Credits, Part II, Credits Not subject to Moratorium, Line 24
+TEB - 243 Business Tax Special credits Act 109-2001 provides that every investor Act 109-2001 INCOME TAX FOR

+granted may claim a credit / Act 290- EXEMPT BUSINESSES

+for industrial investment in an exempt 2000 / Act UNDER

+business that is in process 302-2012 / ACT 135-1997 2017,

+of closing its operations in Puerto Rico, equal Among Form 480.30(II)DI,

+to 50% of its Others Schedule V

+eligible investment to be claimed in two Incentives,Part III, Line

+installments: the first half 4 (a)

+in the year that the eligible investment was

+made and the balance

+in subsequent years.

+Also, a credit equivalent to 100% of the

+amount contributed during

+the taxable year to former governors

+foundations is granted for its

+operating expenses and those expenses

+related to the purposes

+for which they were created and/or those

+charitable contributions

+to a Depository of Files and Relics of Former

+Governors and First

+Ladies of Puerto Rico constituted according to

+the provisions of Act

+290-2000 by itself or as a whole with public

+or private Higher

+Education entities, to pay for the

+construction, operation and all

+necessary expenses for the true fulfillment of

+the purpose of Act

+290-2000 and Act 302-2012.
+The tax credits

+to be granted cannot

+exceed \$1,000,000 in aggregate, for any

+taxable year."

+In said line, the taxpayer must include the

+total amount of other tax credits not subject

+to moratorium not included on preceding

+lines, including, but not limited to, the credit

+for industrial investment in a exempt business